-Pallative care was for the most part, only used in nursing homes and hospices where patients with chronic illnesses don't have very much longer to live.
-It focuses on treating the chain reactions of chronic illnesses, such as the stress pain and other physical maladies that might be caused by it.
-It's also known as “supportive care”.
+Palliative care was, for the most part, only used in nursing homes and hospices where patients with chronic illnesses don't have very much longer to live.
+It focuses on treating the chain reactions for chronic diseases, such as the stress pain and other physical maladies that might be caused by it.
+It's also known as “supportive care.”

 Something as simple as talking to or working with a psychiatrist can do wonders for someone who has been diagnosed with a serious illness.
 It will likely relieve much stress, which will only wear you down physically over time.
-Stress weakens the immune system, which of course will only make it harder for someone with cancer to get better if they are undergoing treatment.
-Those who received palliative care, including psychiatric care, generally felt better as they undewent treament.
+Stress weakens the immune system, which of course will make it harder for someone with cancer to get better if they are undergoing treatment.
+Those who received palliative care, including psychiatric care, generally felt better as they underwent treatment.

-You should never ignore how you feel, because it will only make you as a whole worse over time.
+It would help if you never ignored how you feel because it will only make you as a whole worse over time.
 Prevention is often the key to staying healthy and treating your illness.